uvarc/rc-website/content/userinfo/ivy/ivy-linux-sw/programming/openjdk-8.md

 # Java SDK Overview

 Ivy Linux VMs are installed with Java SDK 1.8.
-Java is a popular Object Oriented programming language and is used in a multitude of scenarios.
+Java is a popular Object-Oriented programming language and is used in a multitude of scenarios.
 It is available under the GNU General Public License for all users.
 The SDK consists of a large number of tools such as ```javac``` that help in application development.